MITProjectManus/4-button-button-fsm/README.md

 ## Include file for location specific info

 This code relies on an include file, `4-button-button.h` which is not tracked in the repo.
 It contains definitions for variables, web hooks, and payloads that are specific to one or more locations and should not be publicly shared.
 (Specifically the web hooks which can be called without authentication and will need to be changed if they become public as they can be abused.)
-An example `4-button-button.h` file with sensitive info blanked out is included below:
+An example `4-button-button.h` file with sensitive info blanked out is included below and as `4-button-button-sample.h`:

 ```C
 #ifndef FOUR_BUTTON_BUTTON_H